Emelia30/WebFundamentals/src/content/en/tools/lighthouse/audits/budgets.md

 ### Pass the budget file as a flag {: #flags }

-When running Lighthouse from the command line, pass the `--budgetPath` flag followed by the path to your budget file in order to calculate whenever a category is over budget.
+When running Lighthouse from the command line, pass the `--budget-path` (or `--budgetPath`) flag followed by the path to your budget file in order to calculate whenever a category is over budget.

-    lighthouse https://youtube.com --budgetPath=./simple-budget.json
+    lighthouse https://youtube.com --budget-path=./simple-budget.json

 Pass the `--output=json` flag followed by `--output-path=./report.json` to save your report results as JSON in the current working directory.

-    lighthouse https://youtube.com --budgetPath ./simple-budget.json --output=json --output-path=report.json
+    lighthouse https://youtube.com --budget-path ./simple-budget.json --output=json --output-path=report.json

 If you were to assign your JSON report results to a variable named `report` you could access your **Keep Request Counts And File Sizes Small** and **Performance Budgets** data from